2012 Alberta general election: Results

 As indicated on the maps, the rural vote split largely on regional lines.
 Wildrose support was concentrated largely in Southern Alberta while the party won only one seat north of the 53rd parallel, while the PCs were reduced to just one seat in rural Southern Alberta.
 Wildrose won only three urban seats (two in Calgary and one in Medicine Hat) while the PCs won the majority of seats in both Calgary and Edmonton, swept Edmonton's suburbs and swept the two seats contested in each of Fort McMurray, Grande Prairie, Lethbridge and Red Deer.
 The Liberals were confined to the two largest cities, winning three seats in Calgary and two in Edmonton.
 The New Democrats won all four of their seats in Edmonton.

-The PCs polled about 44 percent of the popular vote, and four cabinet ministers were defeated.
+The PCs polled about 44 per cent of the popular vote, and four cabinet ministers were defeated.
 The Wildrose won 17 seats to become the Official Opposition for the first time.
 It was a net increase of thirteen seats for the party, although two of the four Wildrose incumbents (Guy Boutilier and Paul Hinman) were defeated by their PC challengers.
-The party polled more than 34 percent of the popular vote, more than five times their share in the previous election, and finished a close second in dozens of constituencies.
+The party polled more than 34 per cent of the popular vote, more than five times their share in the previous election, and finished a close second in dozens of constituencies.

-The Liberals saw their share of the vote plummet by almost two thirds and polled under ten percent for the first time since 1982.
+The Liberals saw their share of the vote plummet by almost two thirds and polled under ten per cent for the first time since 1982.
 The result therefore appeared to give credence to speculation that Liberal voters from last election voted "strategically" for moderate PC candidates to defeat the more conservative Wildrose Party.
 Nevertheless, the five Liberal incumbents seeking re-election all managed to do so, with the Liberals losing the three seats where their incumbents did not run again.
 It was the Liberals' lowest seat total since the 1986 election.
 The Liberals were relegated to third party status in the Legislature for the first time since 1993.

 The New Democrats won four seats, double their previous total and enough to secure official party status in the Legislature.
 Both NDP incumbents were re-elected.
-The NDP polled just under ten percent of the vote, marginally less than the Liberals' share and a modest increase from the last election.
+The NDP polled just under ten per cent of the vote, marginally less than the Liberals' share and a modest increase from the last election.